Wednesday, 26 December 2012

 They'll bring you apples, pears, and plums.

-Victor then give his own rendition of Harry Lauder's song, I have transcribed it as Victor sings it -
+Victor then give his own rendition of Harry Lauder's song, I have transcribed this as Victor sings it -

 I love a lassie, a bonnie bonnie lassie,